 Disclaimer: This information is provided as a public service to highlight a matter of current interest.
 It is not intended to constitute a full review of any subject matter, nor is it a substitute for obtaining financial or legal advice from an accountant or financial advisor, or an attorney.
-Information contained within was accurate at the time of publication on December 6, 2021.
+Information contained within was accurate at the time of publication in June 2023.

 You cannot keep money in your employer-sponsored retirement plan(s) indefinitely.
 Once you reach retirement, you will need to withdraw money from these funds annually.
 This is a great opportunity to begin or grow your philanthropic giving.
 This brief overview will explain Required Minimum Distributions and how to donate yours to charity.

 What Are Required Minimum Distributions?

 The Required Minimum Distribution (RMD) is the smallest amount account holders must withdraw from employer-sponsored retirement plans each year once they reach retirement.
 If you fail to meet your RMD, the amount not withdrawn will be taxed at 50%.

 The RMD rules apply to all employer-sponsored retirement plans (including profit-sharing plans, 401(k) plans, 403(b) plans, and 457(b) plans).
 Roth 401(k) accounts are exempt from the RDM rules as long as the owner is alive.

 If you are the account owner of one of these types of accounts and you have reached age 72 (73 if you reach age 72 after Dec.
 31, 2022), you have an RMD.
 (See exemptions for pre-1987 contributions to a 403(b) plan.)